mikeball/foundation/README.md

 A clojure data access library for postgresql.

-Status: Work in Progress, hardly anything functional.
+Status: Work in Progress, but usable.